tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/Activities/06-Stu_Crypto_Converter/README.md

 ### Add Ethereum and Ripple conversion to Lambda

-As you noticed, the bot allows users to select between Bitcoin, Ethereum, and Ripple, however it's not making the accurate cryptocurrency conversions from dollars, now it's time to extend your Lambda function to solve this issue.
+As you noticed, the bot allows users to select between Bitcoin, Ethereum, and Ripple, however, it's not making the accurate cryptocurrency conversions from dollars, now it's time to extend your Lambda function to solve this issue.

 1. Open the code of your `convertCAD` Lambda function on the AWS Lambda online code editor, make a backup copy just in case you need to restore your function.

-2. Create a new helper function called `get_cryptoprice(crypto)` that will receive as parameter the name of the cryptocurrency selected by the user and should return the price of the selected cryptocurrency in Canadian Dollars.
+2. Create a new helper function called `get_cryptoprice(crypto)` that will receive as parameter the name of the cryptocurrency selected by the user.
+This function should return the price of the chosen cryptocurrency in Canadian Dollars.
 As a starting code, you can use the `get_btcprice()` function's code.
 To retrieve the current price of Ethereum and Ripple, use the following endpoints from the alternative.me Crypto API.

     * **Ethereum:** https://api.alternative.me/v2/ticker/Ethereum/?convert=CAD

     * **Ripple:** https://api.alternative.me/v2/ticker/Ripple/?convert=CAD

-    **Important note:** In the JSON response from the Crypto API, every cryptocurrency has a different `ID` that need to be passed to fetch the price in dollars.
-For example, in the starter code you have the following line in the `get_btcprice()` function.
+    **Important note:** In the JSON response from the Crypto API, every cryptocurrency has a different `ID` that needs to be passed to fetch the price in dollars.
+For example, in the starter code, you have the following line in the `get_btcprice()` function.

     ```python
     price_cad = parse_float(response_json["data"]["1"]["quotes"]["CAD"]["price"])
     ```

     The key `["1"]` corresponds to the `ID` for Bitcoin.
-So you need to consider change this `ID` depending on the cryptocurrency selected by the user.
-Ethereum `ID` is `1027` and Ripple `ID` is `52`.
+So you need to change this `ID` depending on the cryptocurrency selected by the user.
+Ethereum `ID` is `1027`, and Ripple `ID` is `52`.

 3. Modify the `convert_cad()` function as follows: